 The aftermath of Monteith’s passing

 At the time, Cory Monteith was in a serious relationship with Glee costar Lea Michele who was then filming at a different location.
 He was cremated on July 17th in Vancouver in a private gathering of family and Michele.
-Subsequently, the show faced a short hiatus where the death of Cory’s character Finn was included into the storyline.
+Subsequently, the show faced a short hiatus where the death of Cory’s character Finn was included in the storyline.

 The Unexpected Death of Actor Lee Thompson Young

 Since a very young age, Lee Thompson Young expressed his desire to be an actor, securing his first acting role at the age of ten to portray Martin Luther King.
 His acting career took off in his late teens when he landed a lead role in the Disney movie The Famous Jett Jackson.

 He graduated from the University of Southern California with honors and also enjoyed writing screenplays.
 His most notable screenplay work was a 2007 short film called Mano.

-Despite his growing career as an actor, Lee Thompson Young became victim of his bipolar disorder condition and took his own life by shooting himself in the head.
+Despite his growing career as an actor, Lee Thompson Young became a victim of his bipolar disorder condition and took his own life by shooting himself in the head.

 How Did Lee Thompson Young Die?

 Young did not show up at the filming of Rizzoli & Isles on August 19, 2013, and a well-being check was issued by the local police department at his Los Angeles apartment.
 He was found dead in his home and his manager issued a statement that the young actor committed suicide.
 After the police ruled out foul play, it was determined that the cause of death was a self-inflicted gunshot wound to his head.

 The autopsy detailed that he used a handgun and did not leave a suicide note.
 Young also maintained a regular diary but none of the entries in the book shed any light on the reason for his suicide.
 The autopsy report also revealed that Young suffered from bipolar disorder and was experiencing severe depression on the days leading up to his death.
 While he was taking medication for the condition, there are no accounts that added a new perspective to his death.

 Lee Thompson Young’s funeral and remembrance